 -r, --relative

-Show difference between current and previous values when used with -i.
-Currently only works with extended-status.
+Show difference between current and previous values when used with -i

-Change the value of a variable.
-Please note that this option is deprecated; you can set variables directly with --variable-name=value.
+Change the value of a variable to val.
+This option is deprecated; you can set variables directly with --variable-name=

 --shutdown_timeout=val